Urinary Stones

 Figure 1

 Several diagnostic imaging tests can be performed to assess the urinary tract.
-X-rays (radiography) and ultrasound are the most commonly performed imaging techniques.
+X-rays (radiography) and ultrasound are the most performed imaging techniques.
 Most, but not all, stones will show up on radiographs (Figure 1).
 Stones that do not show up well on plain radiographs may be diagnosed by introducing a contrast agent and/or gas into the urinary tract, usually through a urinary catheter.

 Ultrasound examination can be very useful in evaluation of the kidneys, ureters, and bladder but has limited ability to evaluate the urethra.
 Another technique that has been used more recently is nuclear scintigraphy, which provides a non-invasive method for analysis of renal blood flow and function.